Scheme (mathematics): Development

 Noether and Krull's commutative algebra can be viewed as an algebraic approach to affine algebraic varieties.
-However, many arguments in algebraic geometry work better for projective varieties, essentially because projective varieties are compact.
+However, many arguments in algebraic geometry work better for projective varieties, essentially because they are compact.
 From the 1920s to the 1940s, B. L. van der Waerden, André Weil and Oscar Zariski applied commutative algebra as a new foundation for algebraic geometry in the richer setting of projective (or quasi-projective) varieties.
-In particular, the Zariski topology is a useful topology on a variety over any algebraically closed field, replacing to some extent the classical topology on a complex variety (based on the topology of the complex numbers).
+In particular, the Zariski topology is a useful topology on a variety over any algebraically closed field, replacing to some extent the classical topology on a complex variety (based on the metric topology of the complex numbers).

 For applications to number theory, van der Waerden and Weil formulated algebraic geometry over any field, not necessarily algebraically closed.
-Weil was the first to define an abstract variety (not embedded in projective space), by gluing affine varieties along open subsets, on the model of manifolds in topology.
+Weil was the first to define an abstract variety (not embedded in projective space), by gluing affine varieties along open subsets, on the model of abstract manifolds in topology.
 He needed this generality for his construction of the Jacobian variety of a curve over any field.
 (Later, Jacobians were shown to be projective varieties by Weil, Chow and Matsusaka.)

 The algebraic geometers of the Italian school had often used the somewhat foggy concept of the generic point of an algebraic variety.
 What is true for the generic point is true for "most" points of the variety.
 In Weil's Foundations of Algebraic Geometry (1946), generic points are constructed by taking points in a very large algebraically closed field, called a universal domain.
-Although this worked as a foundation, it was awkward: there were many different generic points for the same variety.
+This worked awkwardly: there were many different generic points for the same variety.
 (In the later theory of schemes, each algebraic variety has a single generic point.)

 In the 1950s, Claude Chevalley, Masayoshi Nagata and Jean-Pierre Serre, motivated in part by the Weil conjectures relating number theory and algebraic geometry, further extended the objects of algebraic geometry, for example by generalizing the base rings allowed.
-The word scheme was first used in the 1956 Chevalley Seminar, in which Chevalley was pursuing Zariski's ideas.
+The word scheme was first used in the 1956 Chevalley Seminar, in which Chevalley pursued Zariski's ideas.
 According to Pierre Cartier, it was André Martineau who suggested to Serre the possibility of using the spectrum of an arbitrary commutative ring as a foundation for algebraic geometry.